aaron-nanas/fpga-telemetry-bot/README.md

     - First, the image is padded with zeros and is converted to grayscale, so each pixel is an 8-bit value ranging from 0 to 255.
 Then, the image matrix is sent via UART to the FPGA and stored in the Input Block RAM.
 The FPGA then applies a spatial filter and stores the output values to the Output Block RAM, and the processed image is transmitted to the Raspberry Pi.
 For this implementation, a total of 128 BRAM in the FPGA have been used.
     - The output image is then compared alongside the input image on the Web UI

-- To remove the need of programming the FPGA each time it is powered on, a Zynq Boot Image is created in order to store the bitstream and other necessary files into the Zybo Z7-20's QSPI Flash.
+- To remove the need for programming the FPGA each time it is powered on, a Zynq Boot Image is created in order to store the bitstream and other necessary files into the Zybo Z7-20's QSPI Flash.
 After it boots up, the Zybo will read the contents of the QSPI Flash

 # Block Diagram of Design
 ![Block Diagram](./screenshots/fpga_top_level_hierarchy.png)